chryswoods/siremol.org/tutorials/somd/Lysozyme/Equib.md

 ```
 somd -C npt.cfg
 ```
+After a successful run you should again see the following additional files in your current working directory.
+If everything ran successfully a few more files will have been generated.

+    traj000000001.dcd
+    SYSTEM.s3
+    sim_restart.s3
+    moves.dat

 If you look at the ```npt.cfg``` file you will notice that there are two obvious changes.
 The coordinate file is now set to the file we just created with the nvt equilibration and the barostat was set to ```True``` and a ```barostat frequency``` is set too, though the default option should be ok:

 ```